claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 - Ing Direct makes me think of "Fucking Direct"
 - "Kinell" (place name and surname) make me think of "Fucking Hell" or "Fuckin' 'ell"

+# What's that app that helps you cope with jet lag / jetlag?